“Wherever My Locker Is, I Am At Home.” Meeting German Soldiers in Lithuania

 A few days later I met Jacky, Danny’s wife, at their new home near Vilnius.
 The family lives here with their two daughters, their dog Apollo, and cat Peanut.
 Jacky says she was “pretty relaxed” about moving to Lithuania, having discussed Danny’s desire to be stationed abroad.
 “If Danny goes, we all go,” Jacky says when describing their thinking before moving and ruling out a long-distance relationship.

 But their five and nine-year-old daughters had different ideas.
 “Leaving school, leaving kindergarten, leaving friends – they couldn’t quite imagine it at that time,” Jacky recounts.
 A few tears have been shed but now things are different.
 “They’ve made good connections here and are very happy,” says Danny.
 When they miss their old home, video calls to Germany help.
 “And they love going to school here,” Jacky adds.
-She says that both the parents and the children are very satisfied with the international school.
+Their family is very satisfied with the international school.
 Jacky says it’s better than the one in Germany: “The school is well-equipped, and the child is the focus.”

 In Germany, Jacky was an inclusion specialist at a primary school, supporting children with additional needs.
-She had to quit her job before moving to Lithuania, but she kept the option to return should they decide to go back.
+She had to quit her job before moving to Lithuania, but kept the option to return if they decided to go back.
 “That made the decision easier,” she recalls.
 Since she doesn’t have a completed degree from a university, Jacky cannot yet work as an educator in Lithuania but plans to start a distance-learning program to establish herself professionally.

 Raphael and Danny say they feel respected in Lithuania, unlike in Germany, where the military’s reputation remains mixed